 “It is essential for my daughters to be constantly monitored by Dr. Ayala and the hematology team,” Raquel explains.
 “This genetic disorder can cause life-threatening bleeding in the organs, making Johns Hopkins All Children’s very important in our lives.”

 Along with hematology, Rhemy works with Randall, an audiologist, for a hearing impairment and every few months there are trips to the main campus in St. Petersburg to monitor a recently discovered vein malformation in her brain with Carey, a neurosurgeon.
-The family also sees specialists in genetic counselling and routine imaging scans are a part of managing the condition.
+The family also sees specialists in genetic counseling and routine imaging scans are a part of managing the condition.
 Accomplishing many of these frequent visits close to home is a valuable thing for a busy family.

 The frequent visits do more than just check for complications.
 They build a relationship and trust between family and staff.
 It’s a trust that has been proven time and again.